machow/siuba/README.md

 <img width="30%" align="right" src="./docs/siuba_small.svg">

-siuba is a port of [dplyr](https://github.com/tidyverse/dplyr) and other R libraries, which supports a tabular data analysis workflow centered on 5 common actions:
+siuba is a port of [dplyr](https://github.com/tidyverse/dplyr) and other R libraries.
+It supports a tabular data analysis workflow centered on 5 common actions:

 * `select()` - keep certain columns of data.
 * `filter()` - keep certain rows of data.